AndyObtiva/glimmer-dsl-swt/README.md

 ### Verbose Mode

-Pass `-v` to javapackager in `Glimmer::Package.javapackager_extra_args` or by running `glimmer package:native[type] -v` to learn more about further available customizations for the installer you are requesting to generate.
+Pass `-v` to javapackager in `Glimmer::RakeTask::Package.javapackager_extra_args` or by running `glimmer package:native[type] -v` to learn more about further available customizations for the installer you are requesting to generate.

 ### Windows Application Packaging